ukaea/parallel-preprocessor/wiki/DeveloperGuide.md

 [ParallelDesign.md](ParallelDesign.md)  strategies for CPU, GPU and MPI parallel.
 In short, CPU-MPI is the focus of this framework, there are plenty framework for GPU acceleration.

-### License consideration
-License consideration: LGPL v2.1 instead of LGPL v3, because all relevant projects, OCCT, salome, FreeCAD, are using LGPL v2.1.
-LGPL v3 and LGPL v2.1 is not fully compatible to mixed up in source code level.

 ### Guide to module designer
 [DesignNewModule.md](DesignNewModule.md): describes how to design a new module or extend the existing module